1970 Los Angeles Dodgers season: 1970 Major League Baseball draft

 This was the sixth year of a Major League Baseball draft.
-The Dodgers drafted 45 players in the June draft and 9 in the January draft.
+The Dodgers drafted 45 players in the June draft and nine in the January draft, six of them would eventually play in MLB.

 The most notable pick in this years draft was pitcher Doug Rau, who was selected with the 1st pick in the June Secondary draft out of Texas A&M University.
 Rau would play for the Dodgers from 1972 to 1979 and made 184 starts for the team, with an 80–58 record and 3.30 ERA before spending his final season with the California Angels in 1981.

 The first pick in the regular June draft was pitcher Jim Haller from Creighton Prep High School.
 Haller was 18–18 in 123 minor league games over six seasons, with a 3.65 ERA.